 And so, they’re waiting for people to go to review sites.
 They’re waiting for people to search.

 At some point, somebody in your category will eventually realize that dark social is how B2B buying decisions get made.
 And they’ll leapfrog all of you because they’ll win in dark social.
-People won’t even go to those places anymore because they’ll already be decided and they will buy your stuff.
+People won’t even go to those places anymore because they’ll already be decided and will buy your stuff.

-The way B2B marketing is being done right now is basically marketing to a very small portion of the market that’s already in the buying cycle.
+The way B2B marketing is being done right now is marketing to a very small portion of the market already in the buying cycle.
 The reason for this is that they think about everything like sales.

 However, if they shifted how they think, and actually started to do real marketing, things would change.
 Real marketing is about ensuring the market understands what you do.
 It’s about ensuring the market has an affinity to your company so that when they realize they need a product or service, they choose you instead of evaluating a bunch of other companies.